runemadsen/Sinatra-Heroku-Template/readme.md

 3. When you have installed RVM, open Terminal and direct the terminal to where you downloaded this repository, like so:

         $ cd PLACE_YOU_DOWNLOADED_AND_UNZIPPED_THIS_REPOSITORY

-### Creating the bundle

-This project tracks its gems with Bundler.
-If you don't have Bundler installed do so:
+4. Now we must install the gems.
+Gems are what Ruby calls libraries.
+To do so we need to install a different gem first:

-    gem install bundler
+        $ gem install bundler

-This command may require running with `sudo`, but I don't have your computer so try it without `sudo` first.

-Then create the bundle.
-The Gemfile makes use of bundle groups and uses SQLite for development and Postgres for deploying to Heroku.
-The `pg` gem is a native extension and might give trouble during installation.
-To skip over the `pg` gem exclude the production groups like so:

-    bundle install --without production
+        $ bundler install --without production

-### Launching the app

-Heroku runs Sinatra apps with `rackup` so we will to.
-To prevent any gem conflicts on your system use `bundle exec` to only load the gems from your Gemfile.lock:
+5. To run the app, use the following command:

-    bundle exec rackup
+        $ bundle exec rackup

-Your app should then be running at `http://localhost:9292`.
+This command creates a server on your computer running at `http://localhost:9292`.
+Type that in to a web browser on your computer and you should see the contents of `views/index.erb`.

+6. When you change any code in `app.rb` you'll need to restart the server.
+To stop the server type "CTRL+C" in Terminal. and then repeat step 5.

 ## Heroku App Creation